cjnygard/rest-maven-plugin/README.md

 ## Getting started with REST and Maven

-To use this plugin and start working with the rest plugin, declare the plugin and add a dependency on rest-maven-plugin:
+To use this plugin and start working with the rest request, declare the plugin and add a dependency on rest-maven-plugin:

     <packaging>jar</packaging>